webvirtcloud/webvirtcloud/README.md

 # WebVirtCloud #

 WebVirtCloud is a web-based virtualization platform that allows users to manage and create virtual machines on a remote server.
-It uses git submodules to build the backend and frontend components of the platform.
+You just need to install WebVirtCloud on a server or even your laptop or PC and you can use it to create, manage, and delete virtual machines.
+It is a self-hosted alternative to platforms like DigitalOcean, Linode, and Vultr.

+## Features ##

+* **User management**: WebVirtCloud allows you to create and manage users.
+* **Virtual machine management**: You can create, manage, and delete virtual machines on a remote server.
+* **Virtual machine templates**: Pre-configured virtual machine templates, such as Ubuntu, Debian, Fedora, CentOS, Almalinux and Rocky Linux.
+* **Firewall management**: You can manage the firewall rules for your virtual machines.
+* **Floating IP management**: You can manage floating IPs for your virtual machines.

+## How it works ##

+We have two components: the **controller** and the **compute**.
+The controller is the web interface that allows you to manage your virtual machines.
+The [compute](https://github.com/webvirtcloud/webvirtcompute) is the hypervisor that runs the virtual machines.

+## Multi region support ##

+WebVirtCloud supports multi-region.
+You can have multiple compute nodes in different regions and manage them from the same controller.

 ## Requirements ##

 * [Docker](https://www.docker.com/get-started/)
 * [Docker Compose](https://docs.docker.com/compose/install/)

-## Controller configuration (BETA) ##
+## Controller configuration ##

 To install WebVirtCloud, follow these steps: